“Therefore He who supplies the Spirit to you and works miracles among you, does He do it by the works of the law, or by the hearing of faith?—”

 God is a generous provider.

-The reason we operate by faith is that we believe God is a generous provider.
+We operate by faith because we believe God is a generous provider.
 The Christian can confidently appeal to God’s grace to provide what he needs for Christian living.
 Faith sustains our spirituality.
 We can forgive others as Christ forgave us.
-We do not bribe God for blessings; He gives blessings by His free will.
-By faith we accept what He gives.
+We do not bribe God for blessings; He gives blessings of His free will.
+By faith, we accept what He provides.